karter16/MSS54-DS2-Tool-Public/README.md

 ## Installation

 1. Download the release package.
-2. Extract it to a folder you control, such as `Documents\MSS54 DS2 Tool`.
+2. Extract it to a folder of your choice.
 3. Run `Mss54Ds2Tool.App.exe`.

-If Windows SmartScreen appears, verify that you downloaded the app from the official release page before continuing.

 ## Logs And Backups

-The app can auto-save session logs to: `Documents\MSS54 DS2 Tool\Logs`

-The backup library defaults to: `Documents\MSS54 DS2 Tool\Backups`
+The app can auto-save session logs to: `Documents\MSS54 DS2 Tool\Logs` The backup library defaults to: `Documents\MSS54 DS2 Tool\Backups`
 Keep these files.
 They are useful for review, recovery planning, and comparing prior DME state.